qgis/qwc2/doc/plugins.md

 - The background layer names refer to the names of the entries defined in `backgroundLayers` in the `themesConfig.json`.
 - `idAttr`: optional, batch table attribute which stores the batch object id, passed to `tileInfoServiceUrl`.
 Default: `id`.
 - `colorAttr`: optional, batch table attribute which stores the batch color, as a 0xRRGGBB integer.
+- `alphaAttr`: optional, batch table attribute which stores the batch alpha (transparency), as a [0, 255] integer.
 - `labelAttr`: optional, batch table attribute which stores the batch label, displayed above the geometry.
 - `labelFileUrl`: optional, URL to a JSON dict of the shape `{"<object_id>": "<label>"}`.